 I am a philosopher of science with a background in physics, philosophy, and theoretical biology.
 My research focuses on topics in the philosophy of the life and social sciences, in biology and society, and in research ethics.
 Officially I am Professor of Philosophy of Science and Technology in the Institute of Philosophy at Leibniz Universität Hannover, with a secondary appointment as Professor in the Centre for Ethics and Law in the Life Sciences (CELLS).
-I am a Fellow of The Linnean Society of London, and Associate Faculty in the Socially Engaged Philosophy of Science Group (SEPOS) at Michigan State University.
+I am an elected Fellow of The Linnean Society of London, and Associate Faculty in the Socially Engaged Philosophy of Science Group (SEPOS) at Michigan State University.

 I hold two Master's degrees (one in physics, with a thesis on the behavior of multilayered superconductors in magnetic fields; the other in philosophy of science, with a thesis on Everett's interpretation of quantum theory) and a Doctoral degree (with a dissertation on the species problem in the philosophy of biology), all from Leiden University.